gambitproject/gambit/doc/gui.general.rst

 may be able to compute equilibria exactly.
 In addition, some methods for computing equilibria construct good numerical approximations to equilibrium points.
 For these methods, the computed equilibria are stored in floating-point format.
-To increase the number of decimal places shown for these profiles, click the increase decimals icon .
-To decrease the number of decimal places shown, click the decrease decimals icon .
+When such a profile is displayed in the profiles panel, a :guilabel:`Decimals` control appears next to the profile list chooser, letting you increase or decrease the number of decimal places shown.
+This control only appears for profiles computed in floating-point precision; it is hidden when the displayed profiles are exact (rational-number) equilibria, since changing the number of decimals would have no effect on them.

 Increasing or decreasing the number of decimals displayed in computed strategy profiles will not have any effect on the display of